A Plus Size Wedding Gown

 You don’t have to purchase straight away but visit the stores and try on the different styles that are available and get to know what suits you.
 Start by visiting some of the larger bridal boutiques as they are more likely to have a large selection of plus size wedding gown for you to try on.

 The internet is another great place to find your plus size wedding gown.
-You can find links to designer wedding gowns here.
 You may also consider having your plus size wedding gown custom made.
 It is important to select a dressmaker that you can work with.

 Hourglass Figure - Also called X shape, Curvy Shape: You can draw attention to your waist.
 Using soft fabrics will be very flattering.
 If you are tall, your defined waist creates balance.
 If you are short, you may want to draw attention away from your waist a little so you don’t look chopped in half.